secrethub/secrethub-http-proxy/README.md

 ### Docker

 You can also run the proxy as a [Docker container](https://hub.docker.com/r/secrethubio/proxy).
-Assuming you have a SecretHub credential stored in the default `$HOME/.secrethub` location, you can run it with the credential mounted as volume:
+Assuming you have a SecretHub credential stored in the default `$HOME/.secrethub` location, you can run it with the credential mounted as a volume:

 ```
 docker run -p 8080:8080 --name secrethub -v $HOME/.secrethub:/secrethub secrethubio/proxy